VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/Dynamic-Views/controls.md

 ```

 #### API
-Shema interface for button looks like this:
+Sсhema interface for button looks like this:

 ```typescript
 interface ButtonSchema {